Who is a Pathologist?

-Pathology has become one of the most popular fields in the healthcare industry with a wide range of occupations.
+Pathology careers have become one of the most popular fields in the healthcare industry with a wide range of occupations.
 Pathology work will require an individual to conduct research to investigate the causes and effects of various diseases and ailments in patients.
-The need for a skilled and trained individuals who opt for a career as pathologists, nationally and internationally has increased due to the huge need for such staff in various fields.
+The need for skilled and trained individuals who opt for a career as pathologists, nationally and internationally has increased due to the huge need for such staff in various fields.
 With the inevitable increase in the world's population, the need for knowledgeable physicians will continue to increase, especially with new and dangerous diseases spreading around the world, and pathologists will be able to find beneficial career options throughout their lives.
 Here we will discuss about how to become a pathologist, careers in pathology, pathology employment, jobs in pathology, pathology classes, pathology course and pathologist training.

-As a pathologist, he or she is responsible for conducting several tests on a daily basis.
+Individuals who opt for a career as pathologists are responsible for conducting several tests on a daily basis.
 These tests are conducted mainly for diagnosis purposes.
 Tests could be like blood tests, smear tests as well as tissue removal tests.
 These tests help a doctor to understand the cause or presence of any disease, virus or infection and he could treat the patient accordingly.
 Once the test results are filed he or she explains the patient about the results and suggests the further steps accordingly.

-It is a pathologist’s job to provide a solution or prescribe a medicine depending on the patient’s disease.
+Individuals who opt for a career as a pathologist provide a solution or prescribe a medicine depending on the patient’s disease.
 Once the tests are done and the reports are out a pathologist could either refer the patient to any specialised doctor or if it is a minor ailment or disease he or she could prescribe the medicine directly.
 Not only that in cases of blood transfusion it is a pathologist who is responsible to make sure that the blood is safe enough to be transferred into the patient’s body.